soderalohastrom/puppeteer-endpoint/make_pdf_from_slides_howto.md

 ### 2. Puppeteer Microservice ✅

 The Puppeteer microservice has been implemented and tested successfully.
 This service:
-- Takes screenshots of slides at 768×1024 pixels (3:4 aspect ratio)
+- Takes screenshots of slides at your specified dimensions
 - Generates PDFs from those screenshots
 - Provides both individual endpoints and a combined export endpoint
+- Supports fully customizable dimensions via API parameters

 Key implementation details:
 - Using `deviceScaleFactor: 2` for high-resolution images